devangmotwani/new-start/README.md

 # new-start
-Write simple test programs that help me learn the technologies used in distributed systems
+Write simple test programs that help me learn technologies used in distributed systems